Scalr/scalr-action/README.md

 - `scalr_token` - The API token used to authenticate with the credentials block of the Terraform CLI config file.

 - `scalr_workspace` - The Scalr workspace ID you plan on working in.
-This is required if you want to auto-detect Terraform version.
+This is required if you want to autodetect the OpenTofu/Terraform version.

 - `iac_platform` - Specifies if you want to use the `tofu` or `terraform` platform.
 Default is `terraform`.

-- `binary_version` - The version of OpenTofu/Terraform CLI.
-This must match the version set in your Scalr Workspace.
-It will be autodetected if left empty and workspace is set.
+- `binary_version` - The concrete version of OpenTofu/Terraform CLI to install.
+Leave it empty and set `scalr_workspace` to autodetect from Scalr.
+Do not set it to `auto` or `latest`.

 - `binary_wrapper` - Whether or not to install a wrapper to wrap calls of the `tofu/terraform` binary and expose its STDOUT, STDERR, and exit code